KESHAVGUPTA2003/Retail-Store-Sales-Analysis/README.md

 # Retail Store Sales Analysis Using Python
- I conducted an in-depth analysis of a retail store's sales dataset using Python.
+ I conducted an analysis of a retail store's sales dataset using Python.
 The goal was to extract meaningful insights and patterns from the data to enhance business strategy and operations.

 Key Components of the Analysis: